mvkvc/skypilot_ex/README.md

 # skypilot_ex

-Examples using [SkyPilot](https://github.com/skypilot-org/skypilot) to run machine learning jobs in Elixir at the lowest cost across cloud providers.
+Examples using [SkyPilot](https://github.com/skypilot-org/skypilot) to easily run machine learning jobs in Elixir at the lowest cost across cloud providers.

 - `./00_build/`: Remotely build the base Docker image with CUDA and Elixir.
 - `./01_livebook/`: Run a Livebook server with mounted cloud storage.